cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 `wait_event` here is what we're really looking for -- it's where we start waiting for a cache entry to become available so that we can use it.
-If no cache entry is available we simply wait and then notify the CPU scheduler (through the aforementioned `schedule()`) that it should do something else until we're ready.
+If no cache entry is available, we simply wait and then notify the CPU scheduler (through the aforementioned `schedule()`) that it should do something else until we're ready.
 This brings up two related questions: how big is the cache?
 How many blocks can we read simultaneously before we end up waiting here?

-Looking at the the next frame up, `squashfs_get_datablock()` that calls `squashfs_cache_get()`, [we can see that the cache being used in the blocking stack is hardcoded to be `msblk->read_page`](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/squashfs/cache.c?h=v4.16#n404):
+Looking at the next frame up, `squashfs_get_datablock()` that calls `squashfs_cache_get()`, [we can see that the cache being used in the blocking stack is hardcoded to be `msblk->read_page`](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/squashfs/cache.c?h=v4.16#n404):